-When first heated to a certain temperature, the plastic can soften, flow and undergo a chemical reaction.
+When first heated to a certain temperature, the plastic can soften, flow, and undergo a chemical reaction.
 Once cured, the plastic will become hard.
-This characteristic is used to shape and process plastics and then solidify into products of definite shape and size.
+This characteristic is used to shape and process plastics and then solidify them into products of definite shape and size.
 This material is called thermosetting plastic.

 What factors affect thermosetting plastics?

 Shrinkage is the dimensional shrinkage of plastic after it is removed from the mold and cooled to room temperature.
 Shrinkage is not only the thermal expansion and cold contraction of the resin itself but also related to various forming factors, so the shrinkage of plastic parts after forming should be called forming shrinkage.

 Flow of movement

 The ability of plastics to fill a cavity at a given temperature and pressure is called fluidity, which is an important process parameter that must be considered in mold design.
 Large fluidity easily leads to excessive overflow, uncompacted filling cavity, loose-plastic structure, difficult demolding and cleaning, premature hardening, and other disadvantages.
 But small fluidity is insufficient filling, not easy to form, forming pressure.
 So the choice of plastic fluidity must meet the requirements of plastic parts, forming process, and forming conditions.
 The casting system, parting surface, and feeding direction should be considered according to the flow performance.
 The fluidity of thermosetting plastics is usually expressed in terms of lasting fluidity (measured in millimeters).
 A large number of good liquidity, each kind of plastic is usually divided into three different levels of liquidity, for different plastic parts and forming process selection.